mi-g/jquery-jocly/README.md

 - **attachApplet**: tell the widget which applet to work with
 	* **applet**: a jQuery selector containing the applet (initied with the *jocly* plugin)

+### joclyListener

+Receives messages from the applets.

+No constructor option.

+Methods:
+- **listen(msgType,handler)**: installs a listener for the given message type.
+The handler is called with the message as only parameter.

+Supported message types:
+- **display**: called whenever the applet display a new position
+- **move**: called whenever a move is played in the applet